Declarative Schema Migrations

 atlas schema apply

-- Atlas then prints the linting report, and based on the review policy defined in the
+- Atlas then prints the linting report and, based on the review policy defined in the

 atlas.hcl